 Extreme winds and storms – Such as hurricanes and monsoons

 An extreme cold spell

 With extreme weather events taking place across the world, how can you use your creative talents to help prevent, prepare or protect people from having to survive in the heart of these conditions?

-If you’re a winner you will receive an invite to our awards ceremony, hosted in London.
+If you’re a winner you will receive an invite to our awards ceremony, hosted in London in July.
 At the ceremony you’ll get to mingle with creatives and professionals from complimentary organisations as well as other winners.